The Story of Intensive Interaction

 The staff team then employed an action-research methodology to initially identify their students’ ‘primary learning needs’, these being the skills, understandings, and motivation to want to socially interact with those people around them.
 To achieve these learning outcomes, the staff team, led most notably by Dave Hewett and then Melanie Nind, started to collectively reflect on how they might best facilitate their students’ learning, or further support the development of their ‘fundamental communication’ abilities (Nind & Hewett, 1994).

-In 1981, the Harperbury team began to discuss and trial ways of building a curriculum that focused more on their students’ social communication skills and understandings, rather than their deficiencies in the area of symbolic communication.
-They endeavoured to develop sociability within the classroom, and thus to begin to build positive and even playful relationships with the students.
-Early on, the idea of creating an ‘Appropriate Communication Environment’ (ACE) emerged; this ACE idea established the central and vital requirement for the staff to promote engagement by being more playful and responsive in their interactions with their student group.
-The Harperbury staff team also started to use what would now be termed ‘video analysis’, with staff looking back analytically at recently recorded video (using the earliest widely available video technology) to reflect on the observable outcomes of their interactions, and also think about how they might improve their interactive practices.
+Early on, the idea of creating an ‘Appropriate Communication Environment’ (ACE) emerged; this ACE idea established a central requirement for staff to promote engagement by being more playful and responsive in their interactions with their student group.
+The Harperbury staff team also started to use what would now be termed ‘video analysis’, with staff looking back analytically at recently recorded video (using the earliest widely available video technology) to reflect on the observable outcomes of their interactions and consider how they might improve their interactive practices.

 In 1982, some of the staff began to look at the work of clinical psychologist Geraint Ephraim, who was working at another ‘Hospital for the Mentally Handicapped’ in the locality.
 Dr Ephraim was using an approach to developmentally informed care that he called ‘Augmented Mothering’ (1982).
 Dr Ephraim had developed this ‘Augmented Mothering’ approach by advocating for interactions based on a continued adoption of a ‘caregiver-infant’ model of interactivity, even into adulthood.
-During meetings with some of the Harperbury staff team, Dr Ephraim encouraged them to build on their work by accessing the then available literature on ‘parent-infant’ or ‘caregiver-infant’ interactions; this they, mainly Melanie Nind and Dave Hewett, did across the subsequent years.
+During meetings with some of the Harperbury staff team, Dr Ephraim encouraged them to build on their work by accessing the then-available literature on ‘parent-infant’ or ‘caregiver-infant’ interactions; this they, mainly Melanie Nind and Dave Hewett, did over the subsequent years.

 This initial presentation on Intensive Interaction was then followed by an article ‘Interaction as Curriculum’ in the British Journal of Special Education (June, 1988).
-It was at this time that the generally ‘bottom-up’, practitioner-led dissemination of Intensive Interaction began, with Nind and Hewett giving further presentations on the approach at a number of conferences and providing training sessions for staff teams from across the UK.
+It was at this time that the generally ‘bottom-up’, practitioner-led dissemination of Intensive Interaction began, with Nind and Hewett giving further presentations on the approach at a number of conferences and providing training sessions for staff teams across the UK.

 The theoretical background to Intensive Interaction